 The locals love Once upon a time, Chish & Fips was the fancy sushi restaurant Umezushi, but these days it’s a far simpler affair: boxes of fried seafood, with Japanese and Taiwanese touches, changing up the British classic.
 Recommended by Beki at Kosmonaut.

 A CRAFTY PINT

-Manchester’s punters are no longer sated with a pint of Boddingtons; a convivial community of indie brewers are bringing cult suds to the city’s pubs.
+Manchester’s punters are no longer sated with a pint of Boddingtons; a convivial community of indie brewers is bringing cult suds to the city’s pubs.
 The Marble Arch is one of the best, and most attractive, with original Victorian tiling and a chequerboard floor to challenge tipsy guests.
-It’s the home of Marble Beers, and house-brew taps line the bar, but the guest porters and IPAs are excellent, too.
+It’s the home of Marble Beers and house-brew taps line the bar, but the guest porters and IPAs are excellent, too.

 Manchester nightlife caters to everyone’s MO, often all at once, with multi-purpose arts venues.
 Gorilla hosts niche musical acts, comedy nights, art shows, plays, a gin parlour and a well-regarded burger joint.
 Home Cinema is another entertainment polymath, with arthouse and blockbuster film screenings, high drama and intriguing art shows.

-The locals love Trof is a handsome, brick-and-timber-lined North Quarter bar.
+The locals love Trof is a handsome, brick-and-timber-lined Northern Quarter bar.
 Its impressive local following is due to a classic cocktail list, dedicated bourbon bar and staunchly local food.
 Recommended by Jim from Eastern Bloc Records.

 See this northern star on your next city break with our boutique hotels in Manchester.